 - Single-Stroke Battle: Elnor requires only one swing of his sword to win a fight against Tenqem (who loses his head) and two other gang members.

-- Single Tear: As a boy, Elnor sheds a single tear shortly before Picard beams away when the latter is recalled by Starfleet because he's hurt that his father figure didn't spend as much time with him as he had promised.
+- Single Tear: As a boy, Elnor sheds a single tear shortly before Picard is recalled by Starfleet and beams away, because he's hurt that his father figure didn't spend as much time with him as he had promised.

 - Space Battle: La Sirena and Seven of Nine's ship trade phaser fire with Kar Kantar's antique Romulan Bird-of-Prey while attempting to avoid Vashti's planetary defense system.